matobia05/action-plan/schedule.md

 # 6-Month Action Plan for Study Buddy Project

-This action plan outlines how I will make progress on the Study Buddy app over the next six months, starting after finals.
-Since I’m new to Swift, Xcode, and app development, I’ll focus on learning the basics while slowly building features.
-Each three-week period has goals, tasks, and resources to help me stay on track.
+This action plan outlines how I will make progress on the Study Buddy app over the next six months.
+I’ll focus on learning the basics while slowly building features.
+Each month period has goals, tasks, and resources to help me stay on track.

 ---